Scotiabank Theatre Toronto

 Paramount Toronto’s festive atmosphere is created with elaborate intelligent lighting throughout the lobbies and Vivid lounge.
 Plasma screens run film trailers as well as music and promotional videos.

 Incorporated into this movie palace of the future is a bit of movie’s historic past.
 Above the escalator is a pair of bronze railings from New York’s famous Paramount Theatre, the opulent site of historic performances by Mae West, Bing Crosby, Ella Fitzgerald and Frank Sinatra.
-Closed and dismantled in 1964, the theater was located on Broadway on the street level of the Paramount Building, a 35-story skyscraper that for 40 years served as worldwide headquarters for Paramount Pictures.
+Closed and dismantled in 1964, the theatre was located on Broadway on the street level of the Paramount Building, a 35-story skyscraper that for 40 years served as worldwide headquarters for Paramount Pictures.

 A special attraction is the stylish Club Room that can be rented for various corporate and special events and receptions.

-Now operated by Cineplex, it has been re-named the Scotiabank Theatre Toronto
+Now operated by Cineplex, it has been re-named the Scotiabank Theatre Toronto.

 Just login to your account and subscribe to this theater